 - gears and steering should be smooth and quiet

-Larger car-rental companies have offices in major cities and towns.
+Larger car-hire companies have offices in major cities and airports.
 Most companies require drivers to be over the age of 21, though in some cases it's 18 and in others 25.

 Suggestions to assist in the process: